axibase/atsd-use-cases/expatriation/README.md

     alert-style = if (alert < -10) return 'color:green'
 ```

+When using a two-parameter `alert-expression`, three arguments are needed: an upper bound, lower bound, and median value seperated by `:` delimiter.

-For more information about ChartLab syntax or to explore other features see the complete [ChartLab documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).
+For more information about ChartLab syntax or to explore other features which may be used in the example above, see the complete [ChartLab documentation](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).

 ### SQL

 Axibase Time Series Database features the funcionality of an SQL-like tool called [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md).
-Expatriation data may be queried to create tabular representations not typically available in non-relational databases, thus negating the traditionally-understood sacrifice in data consistency associated with such modern databases.
+Expatriation data may be queried to create tabular representations not typically available in non-relational databases, thus negating the traditionally-understood sacrifice in data consistency associated with such databases.

 ```sql
 SELECT date_format(time, 'yyyy') AS "Year",